Doctor of Philosophy in Occupational Science (Ph.D.)

 Why Pursue a Ph.D. in Occupational Science at USC?

-Founded in 1989, the USC Ph.D. program in Occupational Science was the first of its kind.
-Our Ph.D. graduates are heavily recruited for academic positions.
-To date, more than 45 graduates have filled faculty positions throughout the nation and the world, including appointments as chairs or directors of highly ranked graduate and undergraduate programs of occupational therapy.
+Founded in 1989, the USC Ph.D. program in occupational science was the first of its kind, and USC Ph.D. graduates are heavily recruited for academic positions.
+To date, more than four dozen graduates have filled faculty positions throughout the nation and the world, including appointments as chairs or directors of highly ranked graduate and undergraduate programs of occupational therapy.
 Beginning in 2004, the program was restructured to create a strong focus on producing scientists equipped to move on to postdoctoral fellowships and eventually to tenure-track positions in research-intensive universities.
-We therefore intend this next cadre of Ph.D. graduates to be successful in securing external funding for the establishment of a systematic research program.
-The Ph.D. program capitalizes on the abundance of resources at USC – including the Division’s fellowship programs in Socially Responsive Research and in Translational Research, our interdisciplinary partnerships, our robust and continually growing NIH-funded research portfolio, immersion opportunities within the research infrastructure, our blueprint for translational research and the talents of our internationally recognized faculty — to produce an unparalleled academic preparation for those admitted.
-Furthermore, tuition for every PhD student is covered by the university.
+We therefore intend today’s cohorts of Ph.D. graduates to be successful in securing external funding for the establishment of systematic research programs.
+The USC occupational science Ph.D. program capitalizes on the abundance of resources at USC, including the Division’s fellowship programs in Socially Responsive Research and in Translational Research, our interdisciplinary partnerships, our robust NIH-funded research portfolio, immersion opportunities within the research infrastructure, our blueprint for translational research and the talents of our internationally recognized faculty, to produce unparalleled academic preparation.
+Furthermore, tuition for every PhD student is offset through university support.

 A Global Community

-The Division, which celebrated its 65th anniversary in 2007, has forged numerous interdisciplinary partnerships that can be tapped to strengthen the program of study for each doctoral student.
-For example, our Ph.D. students are currently participating in activities at USC’s world-class Brain and Creativity Institute and the Dana and David Dornsife Cognitive Neuroscience Imaging Center (directed by Antonio and Hanna Damasio), the Leonard Davis School of Gerontology, the Childhood Obesity Research Center, the Institute of Preventive Medicine and the Viterbi School of Engineering.
+The Division, which celebrated its 70th anniversary in 2012, has forged numerous interdisciplinary partnerships that can be tapped to strengthen each doctoral student’s program of study.
+For example, our Ph.D. students are currently participating in activities at USC’s world-class Brain and Creativity Institute and the Dana and David Dornsife Cognitive Neuroscience Imaging Center (directed by Antonio and Hanna Damasio), at the USC Davis School of Gerontology, the Childhood Obesity Research Center, the Institute of Preventive Medicine and the USC Viterbi School of Engineering.
 They also collaborate in research with extramural interdisciplinary teams affiliated with USC.

 NIH and other Federally Funded Research Portfolios and Immersion in Research